Looking for things to do in Sayulita, Mexico? In this article, I’m going to walk you through the best thing to do in this popular coastal town.

 Hands down, one of the best things to do in Sayulita is to join a local cooking class.
 This particular one starts off with margaritas, palomas then goes straight into making Chilaquiles, Tacos, Enchiladas, and Guacamole.

 Whatever you do, come hungry as you’re in for a real treat!
-Alternatively, this other local cooking class in Sayulita offers hand-made tortillas, Salsa de Molcajetes, and Chile Rellenos.
+Other local cooking class in Sayulita offers hand-made tortillas, Salsa de Molcajetes, and Chile Rellenos.
 Both are highly recommended!

 6. Hiking in Sayulita